zjuradoq/BioCRNPyler/docs/membrane_features.rst

 References
 ---------------

 ..
-[Song1996] L.Song et al. ,*Structure of Staphylococcal ::math:`\alpha`-Hemolysin,
+[Song1996] L.Song et al. , *Structure of Staphylococcal Alpha-Hemolysin,
    a Heptameric Transmembrane Pore*.
 Science , 1996.

 ..
-[Sun12] L. Sun et al. ,*Crystal structure of a bacterial homologue of glucose transporters GLUT1-4*.
+[Sun12] L. Sun et al. , *Crystal structure of a bacterial homologue of glucose transporters GLUT1-4*.
 Nature, 2012.

 ..
 [Jost18] I. Josts et al. , *Conformational States of ABC Transporter MsbA in a Lipid Environment Investigated by Small-Angle Scattering Using Stealth Carrier Nanodiscs*.
 Structure, 2018.

 ..
-[Cheung09] J. Cheung and W. A. Hendrickson, *Structural analysis of ligand stimulation of the histidine kinase NarX.
+[Cheung09] J. Cheung and W. A. Hendrickson, *Structural analysis of ligand stimulation of the histidine kinase NarX*.
 Structure, 2009.